oracle-livelabs/oci/oci-opensearch/Conversational-with-RAG/Conversational-with-RAG.md

-## Step 2: Register Model Group For RAG
+## Step 2: Register Model Group for RAG
 Steps 2-6 will guide you to create a RAG pipeline.

 Register a model group using the register operation in the Model Group APIs, as shown in the following example: